trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminamenuplugin2.png
    :scale: 100%

-:numref:`Figure %s: Applications <luminamenuplugin2>`
+   Applications

-This plugin adds an application menu which can be navigated to open any installed application.
+This plugin, shown in :numref:`Figure %s <luminamenuplugin2>` adds an application menu which can be navigated to open any installed application.
 The Control Panel and Application Management options will always be shown at the top, while the categories of applications are shown underneath.

 .. _Custom App: